Home

 a) Case can work only with all other conditional operators except ‘=’, while Decode can only work with an equal conditional operator.

-c) A Case statement can be effectively substituted as If-then-else statement as well as a parameter to any procedure call, but Decode can only be used inside the function.
+c) A Case statement can be effectively substituted as an If-then-else statement as well as a parameter to any procedure call, but Decode can only be used inside the function.

 e) Case is ANSI compatible while Decode is not.